datasciencecampus/pprl_toolkit/README.md

 ### Embedding the data

 With our specifications sorted out, we can get to creating our Bloom filter embedding.
-Before doing so, we need to decide on

-Then, we can create our `Embedder` instance and use it to embed our data with their column specifications.
+We can create our `Embedder` instance and use it to embed our data with their column specifications.
 The `Embedder` object has two more parameters: the size of the filter and the number of hashes.
 We can use the defaults.

 ```python